Last Modified: January 13, 2016

 Romiplostim is a man-made protein medicine used to treat low blood platelet counts (thrombocytopenia) in adults with chronic idiopathic thrombocytopenic purpura (ITP).
 Romiplostim works by causing the cells in the bone marrow to produce more platelets.
 It should not be used to treat thrombocytopenia caused by other conditions and may worsen pre-existing blood cancers or myelodysplastic syndrome (MDS).

-Romiplostim is given as a subcutaneous injection (given under the skin) once a week in your doctor's office.
-The actual dose is based on your body size, starting at 1 mcg per kilogram.
+Romiplostim is given as a subcutaneous injection (given under the skin) once a week.
+The dose is based on your body size and platelet count.
 Your platelet count will be checked each week and the dose of medication adjusted accordingly.

 Long-term use of romiplostim may cause changes in your bone marrow.
 These can include an increase in reticulin.
 Increased reticulin is unlikely to cause problems, but it is not known if this can lead to a more serious condition called bone marrow fibrosis, which is a scarring of the bone marrow, causing it to produce fewer blood cells.
 Your healthcare provider will monitor your blood tests for abnormalities that could signify changes in the bone marrow.